Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Bear in mind this isn’t an exhaustive list, which is why it’s well worth seeking advice if you’re thinking of starting an R&D tax relief claim.
 Innovative companies working in creative industries may also be able to claim creative sector tax reliefs too.

-Yes, even if the project ultimately fails, you can still claim tax relief on behalf of the research and innovation that went into the developmental process.
+Yes, even if the project ultimately fails, you can still claim tax relief on costs relating to the research and innovation that went into the developmental process.

 A successful R&D claim for profit-making companies will be applied as a credit against your bill for Corporation Tax, reducing the amount you need to pay.
 Loss-making organisations can receive cash payments instead.

-To claim R&D tax relief for accounting periods starting before April 2024 you’ll need to apply to the correct scheme depending on your eligibility:
+To claim R&D tax relief for accounting periods which started before April 2024 you’ll need to apply to the correct scheme depending on your eligibility:

 |